FaustinCarter/scraps/docs/Example3_FiguresForManuscript.rst

     #Each of these objects will be a dict of pandas DataFrames

     resSweeps = {}
-    for resName, resList in resLists.iteritems():
+    for resName, resList in resLists.items():
         resSweeps[resName] = scr.ResonatorSweep(resList, index='block')

     #Look at the uncertainties on the best-fit frequencie